King of the Ring (2001)

-The 2001 King of the Ring was the ninth annual King of the Ring professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) that featured the 15th King of the Ring tournament.
-It was the final King of the Ring PPV and tournament held under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002 as well as the last before the introduction of the first brand extension.
+The 2001 King of the Ring was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the ninth annual King of the Ring event and hosted the finals of the 15th King of the Ring tournament for men.
 The event took place on June 24, 2001, at the Continental Airlines Arena in East Rutherford, New Jersey.
+It was the final King of the Ring PPV and tournament held before the introduction of the first brand extension in March 2002, and the last for both held under the WWF name as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.

 The main event was a Triple threat match, a match involving three competitors, for the WWF Championship.
-Stone Cold Steve Austin defeated Chris Benoit and Chris Jericho to retain the title.
+"Stone Cold" Steve Austin defeated Chris Benoit and Chris Jericho to retain the title.
 The undercard featured the 2001 King of the Ring tournament, which was won by Edge.

-There were other matches on the undercard, including a Street Fight between Kurt Angle and Shane McMahon, a WWF Light Heavyweight Championship match between champion Jeff Hardy and challenger X-Pac and a WWF Tag Team Championship between champions Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and the challenger team of Kane and Spike Dudley.
-The show is also notable for featuring the WWF debut of Booker T.
+There were other matches on the undercard, including a Street Fight between Kurt Angle and Shane McMahon, a WWF Light Heavyweight Championship match between champion Jeff Hardy and challenger X-Pac, and a WWF Tag Team Championship between champions The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and the challenger team of Kane and Spike Dudley.
+The show was also notable for featuring the WWF debut of Booker T from the former World Championship Wrestling (WCW), a company that the WWF acquired earlier that year in March.

 Production

 Background

-King of the Ring was a pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
-The PPV featured the King of the Ring tournament, a single-elimination tournament that was established in 1985 and held annually until 1991, with the exception of 1990; these early tournaments were held as special non-televised house shows.
-The winner of the tournament was crowned "King of the Ring."
+King of the Ring was a professional wrestling pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
+The PPV was named after the King of the Ring tournament, a men's single-elimination tournament that was established in 1985 and held annually until 1991, except for 1990, with the winner crowned the "King of the Ring"; these early tournaments were held as special non-televised house shows.
 Unlike the non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
-There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.
-Considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows of the year, the 2001 event was the ninth King of the Ring PPV and 15th tournament overall.
-It was held on June 24, 2001 at the Continental Airlines Arena in East Rutherford, New Jersey.
+Other matches took place at the event as it was a traditional three-hour pay-per-view.
+The King of the Ring event became considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest annual shows of the year.
+The ninth King of the Ring PPV hosted the finals of the 15th tournament and it was held on June 24, 2001 at the Continental Airlines Arena in East Rutherford, New Jersey.